jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 # Introduction

-This manual serves two purposes: it provides the background of the GlycoPaint pipeline and it introduces a demonstration case that can be used to familiarise oneself with running the pipeline.
+This manual serves two purposes: it provides the background of the GlycoPaint pipeline, and it introduces a demonstration case that can be used to familiarise oneself with running the pipeline.
 Detailed instructions for running the example are provided in [Running the Example](https://github.com/Leiden-chemical-immunology/GlycoPaint/blob/main/doc/Running_the_example.md).

 # Overview - The Dataflow in the GlycoPaint Pipeline